pei9223/2024CN-project/readme.md

   - `priority` (string, required): New priority for the order.
 Allowed values: 'regular', 'urgent', 'emergency'.
 - **Response:**
   - 200 OK: Order priority updated successfully.
-  - 400 Bad Request: If the user does not have permission to adjust the order.
+  - 403 Forbidden: If the user does not have permission to adjust the order.

 ---